dulvui/99managers.org/src/content/_index.md

 insert_anchor_links = "heading"

 [extra]
-introduction = "This is 99 Managers™"
+introduction = "This is 99 Managers™."
 privacypolicy = "privacy-policies.md"
 +++

-A series team sports manager games, that is Free and Open Source.
+A series of **team sport manager games**, that is Free and Open Source.

 **Futsal** will be the first sport covered by the series.
 **[Wishlist it now on Steam!](https://store.steampowered.com/app/3334770/99_Managers_Futsal_Edition/)**